0xMattCarter/NovemberFork/Studio/README.md

 - Winning pieces will be made into ERC-721 tokens and airdropped to their creators,
 - It will be up to these winners to decide if they want to keep their trophies or sell them to the market,

-- Further into the future we will release ERC-20 tokens for season winners to sell or exchange for merch.
+- Further into the future we will release ERC-20 tokens for season winners to sell or exchange across the site.

 - See the ControlsX.txt files to get started.